EXCLUSIVE: Raekwon talks about the EP "The Appetition", More Music On Deck | The latest hip hop news, music and media - Mag Viral News

 The Appetition EP is available today (January 17th) via Rae’s own Ice H20 Records on all current streamers.
 And of course a real new album will be released this year.

 Part of the deal with Red Bull is a mini-document behind the scenes about how The Appetition came about.
-The 13-minute document gives you an insight into the process by which Rae plays and snaps into place to record new darts, which you can see below.
+The 13-minute document gives you an insight into the process of how Rae plays and snaps into place to record new darts, which you can see below.

 (embed) https://www.youtube.com/watch?v=QMJ4Y096uBA (/ embed)